thaneshp/blog/_posts/2021-07-26-How-to-setup-Docker-on-GCP.md

 Well done!
 You should now have Docker setup on your VM instance and can start running containerized applications in the cloud.

-Keep in mind that if you decide to run a web-server such as Apache/Nginx in a container, ensure to check firewall rules.
+If you decide to run a web-server such as Apache/Nginx in a container, ensure you are checking all firewall rules.
 Otherwise, you will not see anything when attempting to connect via HTTP/HTTPS.

-If you have any questions about this tutorial, feel free to let me know!
+I hope this walkthrough helped you.
+If you have any questions, feel free to let me know!

 # Contact